-Best Samsung Galaxy S7 Deals: The best pay monthly deals in May 2017
+Best Samsung Galaxy S7 Deals: The best pay monthly deals in June 2017

 Best Free Phone Deal

-This is the best deal we could find that gives you the shiny Galaxy S7 without a hefty upfront premium.
-Start as you mean to go on with monthly payments of just £30 for a healthy sum of data and all the texts and calls you'll ever need.
+This O2 deal is the best we could find that gives you the shiny Galaxy S7 without a hefty upfront premium.
+Start as you mean to go on with monthly payments of just £33 for a healthy sum of data.
+It's a refurb phone, which helps keep things nice and cheap.
 Use voucher code TRUSTED10 at the checkout to get £10 off.

 View this deal at Mobiles.co.uk